chirag-shripat/krinext_assignment/README.md

 Install required plugins (Terraform, ansible).
 Configure tools (Terraform, ansible).
-Create a new job and build a pipeline named 'assignment'. write script in json to create pipeline. write all the stages from fetching the code from github to configure the infrastructure using ansible.
+Create a new job and build a pipeline named 'assignment'.
+Create credentials of github and for ansible. write script in json to create pipeline.
+First write stages of fetch the code form git and build infrastructure.
+And build the pipeline.
+Then write the stages of configration of infrastaructure using ansible.
+And build the pipeline again.
-And finally build all the stages.
+And finally the pipeline working properly and build all the stages.